 Don’t be afraid to be ruthless in your decluttering.
 Unless you know beyond a shadow of a doubt that they can and will be reused, the trinkets, broken pencils and crayons, mostly used art supplies, and other odds and ends should be gathered up and placed in the waste basket.

 As the early years of homeschooling became fading memories, so too did the picture books and early readers on my shelves.
 Some books are priceless and will be read to the grandkids.
-But if they didn’t fit that category, I found a friend with younger children and gave those books a new home.
+But if resources didn’t fit that category, I found a friend with younger children and gave those books a new home.
 Then I would focus my attention on what was left and make sure it was all well organized for easy access.

 With my Type A personality, you might think I use the Dewey Decimal system because of my personality, but my ideal is a good, clean design.
 So my books are ordered in shelves according to age levels and then according to height of the book, tallest to the left and shortest to the right.

-With everything sorted and cleaned out, I would make a list of essential school and art supplies for each student.
+With everything sorted and cleaned out, I would finalize the process of getting my homeschool area ready by making a list of essential school and art supplies for each student.
 Packing the kids in the car, we would all head to the local store to shop.

 Some years, we had the fortune to have a separate room to school in, and each child was given an area complete with a desk, chair, and space to organize themselves.
 Other years, we used the kitchen table to school and the pantry to store supplies.
 In those years, each student received a crate to hold books, papers, pencils, and other personal items.

-Neatly organized, clean, and well supplied, our homeschool area — whether large or small — was ready to tackle a new year of learning and growing and so were we!
+Neatly organized, clean, and well supplied, our homeschool area — whether large or small — was ready to tackle a new year of learning and growing, and so were we!
 As you take the time to prepare well for your new year, you’ll find a peace of mind that radiates through the family.